NepuShiro/BondageClub-Helper/README.md

 # Important!!!

-This script uses code from [Bondage Club Enhancements](https://gitlab.com/Sidiousious/bce) it is not my code.
+This script uses some code from [Bondage Club Enhancements](https://gitlab.com/Sidiousious/bce) it is not my code.
 BCE is liscensed under GPLv3

-GO SUPPORT THE ORIGINAL CREATOR
+GO SUPPORT THIS CREATOR

 # Features
 ### All features can be toggled